teddyaroca/Summer_2022_bioinformatics/README.md

 **Now that you have a phylogenetic tree, you will likely want to annotate it with data.**

 Hopefully at this point you have a acquired a large amount of data and are interested in visualizing that data.
 This is how scientists really communicate the results of their work.
 Below is a mix of general tools (that may be used to transform your data into figures that you conceive), along with some more specific tools (based on the analyses from above).
 We will start with the general:

+## Visualizing Trees With iTOL

+[iTOL](https://itol.embl.de/) can visualize trees with 50,000 or more leaves.
+With advanced search capabilities and display of unrooted, circular and regular cladograms or phylograms, exploring and navigating trees of any size is simple.
+There are a wide range of resources for annotating your phylogenetic trees with the data you've produced.
+Itol includes a number of instructive pages on [tree annotation](https://itol.embl.de/help.cgi#annot) and [how-to videos](https://itol.embl.de/video_tutorial.cgi) for your convenience.

+We have worked with iTOL to set up a shared account for this fellowship.
+The user info is below:

+username: bioinfo_2021 / password: ualbany

 ## Visualizations With R